Antioxidant Frozen Dog Treats: An Easy Homemade Recipe for Summer

 Nutritional Benefits of Coconut Oil:

 Coconut oil boosts the level of antioxidants and collagen in the body.
-Both play an important role in the natural regeneration and repair process of our skin, making them a great addition to healthy, cool summer dog treats.
+Both play an important role in the natural regeneration and repair process of our skin, making them a great addition to healthy dog snacks.

 1. Fruit

 Fruit such as strawberries, blueberries, bananas, apples, or pineapple.
-For more information about what fruits are safe (and not safe) for dogs check out this list by Pet Cube.
+Pet Cube has a great list and information on what fruits are safe (and not safe) for dogs.

 2. Water